kheppenstall/bike-share/README.md

 ### Define the Relationship with Your Group

 DTR with youg group [here](https://gist.github.com/case-eee/38e212c799c563f58766128b5057858a).
-ONe group member should send a link of the forked gist to your anchor as soon as it's complete.
+One group member should send a link of the forked gist to your anchor as soon as it's complete.

 ### Clone the Project

-1. One team member forks the skeleton repository [here](TBD).
+1. One team member forks this skeleton repository.
 1. Add the other team members as collaborators.
 1. Add instructors as collaborators.